Oregon Bottle Deposit System Hits 90 Percent Redemption Rate

 "We can see good increases in aluminum, glass and rigid plastic containers — three materials that are dominated by the bottle deposit system," Spendelow said.

-In 2017, China — the world's largest buyer of recyclables — severely restricted the amount of recyclable material it allows into the country because commingled recycling shipments had too much non-recyclable trash in them.
+In 2017, China — the world's largest buyer of recyclables — severely restricted the amount of recyclable material it allows into the country because commingled recycling shipments had too much nonrecyclable trash in them.
 That left recycling companies with a much smaller market for recyclable material.

-Spendelow said the bottle deposit system benefits from cleaner mix of recyclable materials than curbside programs.
+Spendelow said the bottle deposit system benefits from a cleaner mix of recyclable materials than curbside programs.

 "People do not put coffee cups in when they return their bottles through the redemption center," he said, "whereas you do see those in curbside bins."

-Spendelow said the success of the bottle deposit system proves that deposits can work to incentivize proper recycling, but it isn't the solution for everything that's going in curbside bins.
+Spendelow said the success of the bottle deposit system proves that deposits can work as an incentive for proper recycling, but it isn't the solution for everything that's going in curbside bins.

 This story comes to us from member station Oregon Public Broadcasting.